matari/RooTasker/README.md

 4. Configure your automation parameters and save
 5. Monitor task execution in the status list

+## Acknowledgements

+This project was originally forked from [kyle-apex/roo-scheduler](https://github.com/kyle-apex/roo-scheduler).
+We extend our gratitude to the original authors for their foundational work.

 ## License

 [Apache 2.0 © 2025 RooTasker](./LICENSE)